Waph1/glance/README.md

 # Glance

-**Glance** is a lightweight, efficient Android launcher designed to give you quick access to your applications.
+**Glance** is a lightweight, efficient utility app designed to give you quick access to your installed applications.
 It features a sleek, alphabetical **Wave Side Bar** for fast scrolling and a powerful search function to find exactly what you need instantly.

 ## Features